Applicants in the Quebec Skilled Worker (QSW) program may be required to attend an interview with a Quebec immigration officer.

 Supporting documents are required for the applicant and any accompanying dependent.
 While an accompanying spouse must attend the interview along with the principle applicant, children under 22 are not required to attend.

 - If the applicant works in a regulated profession then he/she should know the licensing process in the Province of Quebec.
 For example engineers are regulated by the l'Ordre des ingénieurs du Québec, or as in Fritzie’s case, nurses, by the Ordre des infirmières et des infirmiers du Québec.

 The more one knows about their profession in Quebec the better.
 In some cases it may be possible to start the licensing process before arriving in Quebec.
 This is the case for engineers.
-For more information, see Recognizing engineer’s foreign credentials will get easier in Quebec with new online tool.

 - The more advanced French skills an applicant has acquired by the time of the interview, the better.
 Remember that French tests can be taken multiple times, and better results can be submitted.
 Fritzie improved her French with private tutoring, and using a French mobile App from iTunes.
 Also, the applicant should remember to keep up his/her French ability from the submission of the application to the date of the interview because without practise French skills can deteriorate.

 - If dependent children are a part of the application, the applicant is similarly expected to be well prepared for their integration into Quebec.
 This includes knowing that children of immigrants to Quebec must attend school in French, if they intend to attend publically funded schools and should include some research into schools they may attend in the neighbourhood where the applicant plans to settle.

 Fritzie explained that there is more need for nurses like her in Quebec than in her native Philippines, where many nurses end up switching professions due to lack of demand.
 She offers the following advice for others who will go through the interview process for Quebec immigration to succeed like she did: